 All fees must be paid in full before arriving at Acadia University.
 This is necessary to ensure that you have secured a placement in the EAP program.

 There is a minimum 30-day hold on money that is sent to Canadian banks from international countries.
 Please send payments one to two months prior to your EAP session start date.

 The Acadia University campus is located in Wolfville, Nova Scotia, an hour's drive from the provincial capital and international airport in Halifax.
-For more information about the location of our campus, please visit the Acadia University Visitor Information page.

 Students in the EAP program are not covered by Acadia's medical plan.
 Medical insurance is mandatory and students must obtain adequate medical insurance before they leave home.

 If you do not have medical insurance, we recommend:

 You can apply for coverage before you leave home and request that your medical card is sent to Sharon Churchill at Acadia University.
 Even though you will not receive your medical card until you arrive at Acadia University, you will be covered for medical insurance.